image

 An induction range heats faster, uses less energy, and makes cooking safer and easier to control.

-Speed and precision: With induction, heat is transferred directly from the magnetic field to the bottom of the pan.
-This means your pots heat almost instantly, cooking times are up to 50% shorter, and you can control the temperature to the exact degree.
+Speed and precision: with induction, heat transfers directly from the magnetic field to the base of the pan.
+The result: cookware heats almost instantly, cooking times can be up to 50% shorter, and you can adjust the temperature with remarkable accuracy.

-Enhanced safety: The cooktop only heats the cookware, not the surrounding surface.
-Even right after cooking, the surface stays cool to the touch, greatly reducing the risk of burns—especially in households with children.
+Enhanced safety: the cooktop heats only the cookware, not the surrounding surface.
+Even right after cooking, the surface remains warm rather than hot, significantly reducing the risk of burns, especially with children nearby.

-Energy efficiency: All the energy is focused on the bottom of the pan, not the entire surface.
-You use less electricity for the same results while enjoying faster, more precise cooking.
+Energy efficiency: energy is concentrated on the base of the pan instead of the entire surface.
+You use less electricity for the same results while benefiting from faster, more precise cooking.

-Easy cleaning: The surface doesn’t overheat, so spills don’t stick.
-If something boils over, a quick wipe is all it takes to keep your cooktop spotless.
+Easy cleaning: because the surface does not overheat, spills do not bake on.
+If a sauce boils over, a quick wipe is all it takes to restore a clean surface.

 layout